Ch 1: Crime Control in

 constitutes ‘normal,’ ‘deviant,’ and ‘criminal’ behavior.

-In Chapter Two, Reiman argues that our notions of ‘crime’ are socially
+Chapter Two argues that our notions of ‘crime’ are socially

 constructed and explores Quinney’s theories about the social reality of

 crime.
-His argument is that what we think of as ‘crime’ does not
+The argument is that what we think of as ‘crime’ does not

 include the worst harms that might befall us (and wrongdoing by the

 wealthy is generally excluded from definitions of crime).
-Reiman also
+The Rich

 borrows insights from Marx about ideology to examine further the belief